Woman in Jammu and Kashmir dies of COVID-19; Death toll reaches to 4

 What does your child think about the coronavirus lockdown: Send us their thoughts

-Jammu and Kashmir has so far reported 158 coronavirus cases, 33 of which were detected on Wednesday, the largest single day rise in the Union Territory, officials said.
+Jammu and Kashmir has so far reported 158 coronavirus cases, 33 of which were detected on Wednesday, the largest single-day rise in the Union Territory, officials said.